Q&A With WriteByNight Consultant Nick Jarvis

 Nick Jarvis (Austin, Texas) is a filmmaker who received his BA in Creative Writing from Metropolitan State College of Denver, then attended four years of film school at Colorado Film School, University of Colorado, where he was also a creative writing judge for the Denver School of the Performing Arts.
-He has sold one screenplay, and wrote and co-directed another feature, Pearman, to hit the film circuit in 2012.
+He has sold one screenplay, and wrote and co-directed another feature, Pearman, which hit the film circuit in 2012.
 His short films have won awards at the Brooklyn International and Estes Park film festivals.
-He currently is a coverage provider and judge for the Austin Film Festival’s screenwriting competition.
+He judges for Austin WebFest and reads for the Austin Film Festival, for which he currently writes coverage.

 Denver, Colorado.